 If your child’s school is anything like mine, then they probably sent you home with a list of websites for your kids to practice what they had learned in school this year.

-If you want to avoid the computer, then check out these workbooks that you can order online.
+If you want to avoid the computer, then pick up some workbooks that you can work on.

 Look for Areas of Struggle

 Completing workbook activities is one way to continue learning during summer break, but is not the only way.
 Another great idea is to find areas your child might be struggling in and take some time to help them with those challenges.
 This does not have to be academic struggles either.
 Your child could be struggling with taking turns or expressing their feelings.
 Whatever their struggle is find teaching moments to help them overcome their challenges.